graceli458/graceli458/README.md

 ### Hi there 👋
-I'm Grace, a senior at Barnard College studying Computer Science and English.
-My research interests lie at the intersection of NLP, AI, and HCI.
-I primarily focus on building systems that explore user interactions to improve science commmunication, creative thinking, and productive struggle.
-I will be an incoming Ph.D Student at UChicago this Fall working with Professor Mina Lee on Human-AI collaboration and writing support tools.
+I'm Grace, a first-year PhD student at UChicago working with Professor Mina Lee on Human-AI collaboration and writing support tools.
+My research seeks to understand how technology can be used to deepen student learning.
+I focus on two main aspects: (1) fostering curiosity, and (2) maintaining resilience in the face of challenges.

 <!--
 **graceli458/graceli458** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.